qrush/motion-settings-bundle/README.md

 ## TODO

+This project really solely exists to avoid creating/editing the Settings.bundle in XCode.
+The specs for it so far have been based off [mordaroso/rubymotion-settings](https://github/mordaroso/rubymotion-settings).
+Please feel free to contribute more ways to generate settings!

 * Make `options` entry work
 * Add a big chunk of text, like licensing info
 * Add a custom label, "Settings for Blah"